seasid3/seasid3-prin_data_analy/README.md

 * https://builtin.com/articles/seaborn-pairplot#:~:text=Seaborn%20Pairplot%20is%20a%20Python%20library%20that%20allows%20you%20to,the%20figure%20size%20and%20styling

 ## *Acknowledgements:*
-I would like to take this opportunity to thank Dr. Ian McLoughlin for a brilliant lecture series, it was very clear and interesting and I really learned alot.
-Really enjoying the prospect of bringing this into my work very soon.
+I would like to take this opportunity to thank Dr. Ian McLoughlin for a brilliant lecture series, it was very clear and interesting and I really learned a lot.
+Really enjoying the prospect of bringing this into my own work in a pending project.
 Really looking forward to the next modules.

 ## END